AliceO2Group/analysis-tutorials/o2at-2/machineLearning/README.md

 to go to SWAN and automatically download this repository.

+To have the right environment configure SWAN in this way:

+- **Software stack**: 102b
+- **Environment script**: /eos/user/a/alicesk/O2AT_ML/setup.sh

-We will use the default configuration, so you should have this setup
+You should have this setup

 <img src="img/swan_configuration_highlight.png" alt= “swan_conf” width="50%">